Learn More about Theodora

 On her way to Switzerland, Teodora met Daniel Klayman, a Jewish American research chemist who was en route to his native New York after a year spent as a postdoctoral Fulbright scholar in India.
 After corresponding with Teodora for a year, Daniel returned to Switzerland and the two married in the fall of 1958.
 Later they settled in the Washington, DC, area.

 The recipient of degrees from the University of Maryland in French and in teaching English as a second language, Teodora—now Theodora Klayman—taught in the Maryland public school system for 30 years.
-She has two children and three grandchildren and has volunteered at the United States Holocaust Memorial Museum since 1999.
+She has two children and has volunteered at the United States Holocaust Memorial Museum since 1999.